fctr-id/okta-mcp-server/examples/iamse.md

 - Tool-Level Authorization: Fine-grained control over which operations are available to AI models
 - Human Verification: Future updates will add explicit human approval for critical operations
 - Data Privacy: Sensitive Okta data, credentials, and security configurations are never sent to AI models without approval

+## Future Roadmap

+The Okta MCP Server roadmap focuses on expanding its capabilities:
+- Workflow Automation: Building and managing end-to-end identity workflows with pre-defined guardrails
+- Multi-tenant Support: Managing multiple Okta environments from a single server instance
+- Human-in-the-Loop Workflows: Adding approval mechanisms for sensitive operations
+- Comprehensive Audit Logging: Detailed tracking of all operations and decisions
+- Cross-tool Workflow Integration: Deeper integration with other MCP servers for complex business processes

+## Conclusion

+The Okta MCP Server represents a significant advancement in how AI can be leveraged within Identity and Access Management.
+By implementing the Model Context Protocol for Okta, it enables seamless integration between AI models and your identity infrastructure, maintaining security while providing improved operational capabilities.

+We encourage you to explore the project on GitHub (https://github.com/fctr-id/okta-mcp-server), contribute to its development, and consider how this approach can help your organization more effectively manage identity resources.

+## Appendix: Technical Configuration

 ### Sample Client Configuration